 - Technic Ball Joint (part 32474) in Silver Ink (Metallic Silver) appears in 6 sets, each of which contain only one of this element.

 - Lipstick (part 25866) in 1White appeared in this set for the first time, and its only other inclusion is in the recently released #21043 San Francisco Skyline.

 When I first saw this set, I liked the mix of building styles, and could tell that the sloping Hancock Center would use unique construction.
 All of those elements lived up to my expectations, but I found some negatives that I wasn’t expecting, like the bright color of Big Red, and the lackluster DuSable Bridge.

 If you’re a resident of Chicago, or want to commemorate a trip to the city by building the LEGO set, it’s worth tracking down.
-Otherwise, it’s a nice set that earns our Very Good (3/5 star) rating, but not one that needs to be in every LEGO Architecture fan’s collection.
+Otherwise, it’s a nice set that earns our Good (3/5 stars) rating, but not one that needs to be in every LEGO Architecture fan’s collection.